Path ORAM: An Extremely Simple Oblivious RAM Protocol: The Path ORAM Protocol

 \subsection{Server Storage}

+Data on the server is stored in a tree consisting of buckets as nodes.
+The tree does not have to necessarily be a binary tree, but we use a binary tree in our description for simplicity.

-\begin{definition}[Tree] The server stores a binary tree data structure of height $L$ and $2^L$ leafs.
-The tree can easily be laid out as a flat array.
-The levels of the tree are numbered $0$ to $L$ where level $0$ denotes the root of the tree and level $L$ denotes the leafs. \end{definition}
+\paragraph{Binary tree} The server stores a binary tree data structure of height $L$ and $2^L$ leaves.
+In our theoretic bounds, we need $L=\ceil{\log_2(N)}$, but in our experiments, we observe that $L=\ceil{\log_2(N)}-1$ is sufficient.
+The tree can easily be laid out as a flat array when stored on disk.
+The levels of the tree are numbered $0$ to $L$ where level $0$ denotes the root of the tree and level $L$ denotes the leaves.

-\begin{definition}[Bucket] Each node in the tree is called a bucket.
-Each bucket can contain up to $Z$ blocks.
-If a bucket has less than $Z$ real blocks, the remaining blocks are dummy blocks.
-The entire bucket is always stored as an encrypted fixed-size byte array, and hence the server can't distinguish between real and dummy blocks. \end{definition}
+\paragraph{Bucket} Each node in the tree is called a bucket.
+Each bucket can contain up to $Z$ real blocks.
+If a bucket has less than $Z$ real blocks, it is padded with dummy blocks to always be of size $Z$.
+It suffices to choose the bucket size $Z$ to be a small constant such as $Z=4$ (see Section~\ref{sec:StashDistribution}).